sw104/Sockets/readme.txt

 |->ServerSocket
 |->OperableSocket->ClientSocket

-An example command to compile the source is included within the "compile.sh" script.
+An example command to compile the source with another source file containing a main() function is included within the "compile.sh" script.

-Basic example application source code for server and client applications are located within the "testapps/" folder.
+Basic example application source code for server and client applications is located within the "testapps/" folder.
 These can be compiled by running the "servercompile.sh" and "clientcompile.sh" scripts within the root directory - the output files from these scripts will be located within the "bin/" folder.